x4d3/blog/_posts/2024-02-23-matrix-quine.md

 layout: post
 title: Matrix Quine
 category: Dev
-description: "An animated quine in only 187 bytes of HTML+JS:"
+description: "An animated quine in only 187 bytes of HTML+JS."
 ---

 An animated quine in only 187 bytes of HTML+JS: